Last update September 18, 2024 by Alberto Llopis

-Salvatore's story 'This’ Schillaci It is one of those football stories that are less peculiar.
+Salvatore's story 'Toto' Schillaci It is one of those football stories that are less peculiar.
 One of those how to achieve fame and the world peak in some activity but that this even if it was ephemeral but end up forever writing your name in gold letters in history.
 This is the case of this Sicilian striker who reached this peak in the World Italy 90.

 Toto Schillaci, the man who thrashed in Italy 90